markusfisch/bots/README.md

 ### collect

 Collect as many gems `@` as possible.
-The bots are placed at random with a random orientation.
+The bots are randomly placed with a random orientation.
 The bot that collected the most gems wins the game.
 The game ends when there are no more gems to collect.

 ### snakes

 Same as `collect` but every bot grows a tail for every gem it finds.
-Just the like the famous game Snakes.
-If a bot hits a tail `*` including its own, its destroyed.
+Just the like the famous game Snake.
+If a bot hits a tail `*`, including its own, it's destroyed.
 The bot with the most gems wins the game.

 ### rumble

 Hunt down all other bots and be the last to survive.
 Send `f` to shoot.
 A bot can only shoot straight up.
-A bot can stand only one hit (use `--player-life` to change this, see below).
 The bots are placed in a circle around a common center with a random orientation.

+By default, a bot can stand only one hit but you can use `--player-life` to change this (see below).
+If a bot is hit that has more than one hit point, your name, e.g. `A`, will change to a number showing your remaining hit points.

 After some time, a wall `X` will appear that shrinks the world to move the remaining bots closer together (use `--shrink-after` and `--shrink-step`